ademnem/pure_lisp_interpreter/README.md

 [X] fix sexpr_to_string for proper lists
 [X] add sexpr_to_string tests
 [ ] add tests for proper lists
+[ ] ' short hand for quote
+[ ] . short hand for creating improper lists
 [ ] figure out how to do lambdas

 **_Functions_**